 1. Throwing the Hip for Ladies

-This can be done very fast or it interferes with the rhythm of your subsequent Cross Body
+This must be done quickly on beat 4` or it interferes with the rhythm of your subsequent Cross Body Lead.

 2. Embellishments on the Basic Step